Reptile Cryptosporidiosis

 Symptoms of Cryptosporidiosis

 The most common symptom of cryptosporidiosis in reptiles is diarrhea, which can range from mild to severe.
-Other symptoms may include:
+Other symptoms can include:

 • Weight loss